 I start by lying on my stomach.
 On a fucking futon.
 There is no hole near the top through which to stick my head, as is usually the case with bed massages, so my face and nose are jammed into the mattress as she begins to work on my back.
 At first it’s the usual Swedish shtick, but it takes only a few minutes to discover the Chinese way is different.
 No pain, no gain.
 If I spoke Chinese I would yell out for her to stop or ease up on the pressure on my back, but I’m a simple English speaker, and my face is stuffed into the futon anyway.

 Every few minutes she stops inflecting pain on my back and grabs my ass, slaps it, and shakes it around as if she were playing shuffleboard.
 My three friends are also in the room — all our asses are being slapped around.
 It is crazy.
 Whack, slap, karate-chop.
 Everything.
 The sound of slapped asses echoes in the room.
-(Afterwards, my ass felt relaxed, but also a bit misused and talked down to.)

 Then she turns me over and I lie on my back.
 She offers me some tea at the halfway point in the massage.
 I sip greedily, burning my whole mouth as I always do.

 Then she starts massaging me face-up.
 She sticks her fingers in my ears as if she were digging for ear wax.
 She presses on my veins in my arm and stops blood flow to the lower half of my arm.
-She massages my head by pressuring my sinus area to the point where one friend with me said afterward, "I was worried I was going to have a concussion."
+She massages my head by pressuring my sinus area to the point where one friend with me said afterward, “I was worried I was going to have a concussion.”
 She takes her two thumbs and rubs them together on my hand as if she were rubbing sticks together to try to create a spark for a fire.
-My hand feels like it has been floor-burned.
+As I write this, my hand feels like it has been floor-burned.

 Then, working recklessly with her hands, she moves to the groin area.
-It's an area fraught with hazards.
+It’s an area fraught with hazards.
 When my friend in the futon next to me starts laughing, and the masseuse laughs softly as well out of embarrassment, I know he had just been violated.
-The friend later confirmed: "Tip and some shaft."
-My other friend, in the room over, also reported some foul play in the groin area: "A couple handfuls, at least."
-I made it out unscathed, which is surprising, because my math friends tell me bigger targets usually increase the chance of contact.
-Again, I leave these things to the numbers people to figure out.
+The friend later confirmed: “Tip and some shaft.”
+My other friend, in the room over, also reported some foul play in the groin area: “A couple handfuls, at least.”

 The massage ends.
 I open my eyes.
 The masseuse crouches over me and hands me a feedback form.
 Huh?
 10 seconds after the massage ends I’m being asked to give feedback?
 I write, in English, “Nice job.”
 I hand it to her.
 She says something to my Chinese friend in Chinese.
 He translates: she finds it strange I write with my left-hand.
 Just another day in the life of an oppressed lefty.